Snowfable/home-ed-resources/index.md

 ## Seneca
 For those revising at GCSE or A level.
 Tons of free revision content.
 Paid access to higher level material.
 [Revise here.](https://www.senecalearning.com)

+## Sport England #StayInWorkOut
+Lots of fun and creative ideas on how to get active at home, with exclusive offers and workouts from content providers such as Les Mills on Demand, Joe Wicks (The Body Coach) and FiiT.
+[Work out.](https://www.sportengland.org/stayinworkout?fbclid=IwAR1s2xSopoPiE6Msz5_v1zRiaFyfRnqGS2mJWFjHd4pnzkRl8FXizydxejQ#join_the_movement)

 ## Storybird
 Write and present your stories or take part in over 700 writing challenges.
 [Write here.](https://storybird.com/?fbclid=IwAR1CNhJZDIqhN_ya7MEdbBOcEfYodc1bPdC3sv2Y2L7FYJti1VYik5kD208)